 We love cats, right?
 But, let’s be honest, some of their scents linger and most of the time we get immune to it.
 However, when we have visitors, it can be overwhelming for them.

-How to Get Rid of Cat Litter Smell
+How to Eliminate Cat Odor from the Litter

 The litter box can be the number one culprit to those cat odors you might be smelling.
 Below are ways to eliminate cat litter odor.